Topological invariance of quantum homogeneous spaces of type $B$ and $D$: Introduction

-The paper is organized as follows.
-In Sect.$~2$, we begin with an overview of the quantum group $SO_q(N)$ using FRT approach as given in \cite{KliSch-1997aa}.
-We discuss irreducible representations of $C(SO_q(N))$ using the dual pairing between $U_q(\mathfrak{so}_N)$ and $\mathcal{O}(SO_q(N))$.
-In Sect.$~3$, we recall the $U_q(\mathfrak{so}_N)$-module structure on the quotient space $SO_q(N)/SO_q(N-2)$.
-Applying the Zhelobenko branching rule in two steps, we obtain the multiplicity of each co-representations of $SO_q(N)$ occuring in $C(SO_q(N)/SO_q(N-2))$.
-Using that, we establish that the quotient space $C(SO_q(N)/SO_q(N-2))$ is generated by the matrix entries of the first and the last row of the generating fundamental matrix of $SO_q(N)$.
-Furthermore, we list out all of its irreducible representations explicity, and obtain its faithful representation.
+Let us explain the main findings of the paper and its organization.
+In Sect.$~2$, we begin with an overview of the quantum group $SO_q(\mathcal{N})$ using FRT approach as given in \cite{KliSch-1997aa}.
+We discuss irreducible representations of $C(SO_q(\mathcal{N}))$ using the dual pairing between $U_q(\mathfrak{so}_\mathcal{N})$ and $\mathcal{O}(SO_q(\mathcal{N}))$.
+In Sect.$~3$, we recall the $U_q(\mathfrak{so}_\mathcal{N})$-module structure on the quotient space $SO_q(\mathcal{N})/SO_q(\mathcal{N}-2)$.
+Applying the Zhelobenko branching rule in two steps, we obtain the multiplicity of each co-representation of $SO_q(\mathcal{N})$ occurring in $C(SO_q(\mathcal{N})/SO_q(\mathcal{N}-2))$.
+Further, we explicitly produce a basis of the subspace spanned by all spectral spaces corresponding to each co-representation.
+Using that, we establish that the quotient space $C(SO_q(\mathcal{N})/SO_q(\mathcal{N}-2))$ is generated by the matrix entries of the first and the last row of the generating fundamental matrix of $SO_q(\mathcal{N})$.
+Furthermore, we explicitly list all of its irreducible representations and obtain its faithful representation.
 In the next section, we computed the $K$-groups with explicit generators.
-It is worth mentioning that the $K$-groups of $C(SO_q(N)/SO_q(N-2))$ is known, thanks to the $KK$-equivalence with its classical counterpart (see \cite{NesTus-2012ab}).
-However, here we obtain their generators explicitly, which could be helpful in many situations, for example, in finding $K$-theory-$K$-homolgy pairing through index computation.
+It is worth mentioning that the $K$-groups of $C(SO_q(\mathcal{N})/SO_q(\mathcal{N}-2))$ are known, thanks to the $KK$-equivalence with its classical counterpart (see \cite{NesTus-2012ab}).
+However, here, we obtain their generators explicitly, which could be helpful in many situations, for example, in finding $K$-theory-$K$-homology pairing through index computation.
 In Sect.
-5, we rectify Lance's argument \cite{Lan-1998aa} and prove the \( q \)-invariance of \( C(SO_q(3)) \) using homogeneous \( C^* \)-extension theory.
-We also apply this theory to prove the \( q \)-invariance of the \( C^* \)-algebras \( C(SO_q(5)/SO_q(3)) \) and \( C(SO_q(6)/SO_q(4)) \).
+5, we define $m$-torsioned quantum double suspension of a unital $C^*$-algebra, obtain its representation theory, and $K$-groups.
+In Sect.
+6, we show $q$-invariance of some homogeneous spaces of type $B$ and $D$.
+First, using the description of elements of $\mathrm{Ext}_{\mathrm{PPV}}(\bbbt,C(\bbbt))$, we show that $C(SO_q(3))$ is isomorphic to $2$-torsioned quantum double suspension of $C(\bbbt)$.
+This proves $q$-invariance of $C(SO_q(3))$, and rectify Lance's argument \cite{Lan-1998aa}.
+Using continuous functional calculus, we show that $C(SO_q(4)/SO_q(2))=C(SO_0(4)/SO_0(2))$, where the latter $C^*$-algebra is defined as the $C^*$-algebra generated by the operators obtained as the limit of the standard generators $C(SO_q(4)/SO_q(2))$ as $q$ approaches to $0$.
+In both cases, we obtain a $C^*$-algebra at $q=0$, which can be thought of as the crystal limit of such spaces and it would be interesting to see whether it is the same $C^*$-algebra as obtained in \cite{MatYun-2023aa}.
+Finally, using homogeneous $C^*$-extension theory, and a homotopy argument, we prove $q$-independence of the $C^*$-algebras $C(SO_q(5)/SO_q(3))$, and $C(SO_q(6)/SO_q(4))$.
+All these results will likely shed further insight into the theory of crystallization of $C^*$-algebras (see \cite{MatYun-2023aa},\cite{GirPal-2023aa}).